mykakugaya/cs412/README.md

 # CS412 Full-Stack Application Design And Development (Summer 2022)
-## Problem Sets in each respective branch
+Problem Sets can be found in each respective branch